A short guide: What is Genitive Case Useful For

 - "Chcę krwi (Genitive)" means "I want to (spill/draw) blood" - is something that you might hear in one of "Game of Thrones" or some Viking saga movies (and I think it is an idiom, but I am not sure).

 Iść & chodzić are intransitive verbs, so they do not take a case per se.
 Only when you have prepositions after them to indicate direction/location.
 So the case that the noun and/or adjective is dictated by the preposition between them and the verb.

 Ex: Jedziemy na lotnisko (accusative due to "na")

 Hi, "Dziś idę u babci" is not a correct phrase in Polish.
 You probably should use "do" or "z", depending on what you mean.

 You can use "u" with the verbs of motion, meaning "near" eg. a vehicle that is moving ("Psy biegną u sań" = "Dogs are running near the sleigh"), but it is very old-fashioned.
 This sometimes works with inanimate objects or even body parts ("Ma szablę u ręki" = "He has his sabre at hand"/"He has his sabre near his hand") - but not with animate nouns.

 With verbs other than verbs of motion, "u" may mean "at" ("Dziś zostanę na noc u babci" = "I will stay at my grandma's tonight"), or at some context, "with" ("Jesteś u przyjaciół" = "You are with friends")

-No, I mean that "uczyć" takes one of 2 objects, or both of them, also in English.
+No, I mean that "uczyć" takes one of 2 objects (direct and indirect), or both of them, also in English.